 But, to make up for that, they just give people their V.P.S. treatment ("Violent Passion Surrogate").
-What's that you ask?
-Well, once a month, every citizen has to go and get his system pumped full of adrenin.
-Physically, they simulate what it's like to be full of fear and rage – full of the same kind of emotions you find in Othello, "with none of the inconveniences."
+What's that, you ask?
+Well, once a month, every citizen has to go and get his system pumped full of adrenaline.
+Physically, it simulates what it's like to be full of fear and rage—full of the same kind of emotions you find in Othello, "with none of the inconveniences."

 And John, competing for the greatest fictional character ever, replies: "But I like the inconveniences."

 "We don't," says Mustapha.
 He adds that they simply want to be "comfortable."